MaciekBartoszNowakowski/ProjektZInzynieriiOprogramowania/backend/applications/application_endpoints.md

 **Errors**:
 - 403 Forbidden: when authenticated user is not a supervisor
 - 404 Not Found: when supervisor or submission not found, or submission doesn't belong to supervisor's thesis
+- 400 Bad Request: when submission has not been accepted - it has been rejected or is still yet to be resolved